Atal Bihari Vajpayee TTMC: Location

-The bus station is located on Kengal Hanumantaiah Road, next to the central offices of the Bengaluru Metropolitan Transport Corporation and Karnataka State Road Transport Corporation.
+The bus station is located on Kengal Hanumantaiah Road, in Wilson Garden next to the central offices of the Bangalore Metropolitan Transport Corporation and Karnataka State Road Transport Corporation.
 The Depot #1 of BMTC was remodelled as a bus station with four bays.

 Layout

-The first bay is for BMTC buses going towards Jayanagar, Koramangla, J.P.Nagar, Bannerghatta Road and Hosur Road.
+The first bay is for BMTC buses going towards Jayanagar, Koramangala, J.P.Nagar, Bannerghatta Road and Hosur Road.
 The second bay is for all buses going towards Shivajinagar, Kempegowda Bus Station, K.R.
 Puram(G-12) and Kengeri(G-6).
 The third bay is for all buses towards Andhra Pradesh (Tirupati, Hyderabad, Vijayawada) etc. The Fourth bay is for all Tamil Nadu bound buses.
 There is also an air-conditioned lounge for passengers waiting for a bus to the Bengaluru International Airport.

 Connectivity

 This place is well connected to Majestic, Shivajinagar, Koramangala, Hosur Road, Sarjapura Road, Bannerghatta Road, Jayanagara, Banashankari, Carmelaram Railway station and Mysuru Road.